Do you have a ravenous appetite before your period? Crave chocolaty treats, baked goods, and salty snacks?

 Sunlight helps your body produce serotonin.
 Too little sunshine can lower your serotonin levels and your mood, leading to increased appetite and cravings.
 Get outside to raise your serotonin levels and reduce cravings.
 Just remember your sunscreen!

-To learn more, download the PMS Fact Sheet produced by the American College of Obstetricians and Gynecologists.
+To learn more, explore information about the menopause years produced by the American College of Obstetricians and Gynecologists.
 If you have any questions related to your menstrual cycle or overall women’s health, visit the Magee-Womens Hospital of UPMC website or to schedule an appointment with a gynecologist, call 1-866-MyMagee (696-2433).